informaticsclub/informaticsclub.github.io/README.md

 # Informatics Club at UAB Website

-Check out our website at [informaticsclubuab.github.io](https://informaticsclubuab.github.io/) and learn more about the Informatics Club at UAB.
+Check out our website at [informaticsclub.github.io](https://informaticsclub.github.io/) and learn more about the Informatics Club at UAB.

-## Developers
+## Website Developers

 - Mattie
 - Shaurita